youlab/OptimalPatterns_NanLuo/Neural networks for biomass prediction/README.md

 * We chose the initial learning rate to be 0.001

-* We used the Adam optimization algorithm to adaptive moment estimation and gradient clipping to prevent exploding gradients.
+* We used the Adam optimization algorithm for adaptive moment estimation and gradient clipping to prevent exploding gradients.

 * We trained 3 neural networks independently (train 3 NNs using code "NN_predict_biomass.py" in the folder /NN1, /NN2 and /NN3.
 During the training process, the models are saved in the "/save" folder.
 After NNs are trained, the final models are stored in the folder "/saved_model".